MODERATE-Project/building-stock-analysis/README.md

 The repository is structured as follow:

-- `T3.1-dynamic-analysis/` directory collecting the results of Task 3.1 - Top-down approach: Dynamic building stock analysis
+- `T3.1-dynamic-analysis/` directory collecting the code and results of Task 3.1 - Top-down approach: Dynamic building stock analysis
-- `T3.2-static-analysis/` directory collecting the results of Task 3.2 - Bottom-up approach: Static building stock analysis
+- `T3.2-static-analysis/` directory collecting the code and results of Task 3.2 - Bottom-up approach: Static building stock analysis

 ### How to Cite